Wabanaki trade brooch, ca. 1780

 Description

-Wabanaki people traded furs for silver, as did many other tribes in the northeastern United States.
+Wabanaki people traded furs for silver and other goods, as did many other Indigenous Nations in what is currently the northeastern United States, starting with contact between Indigenous peoples and Europeans.

-Wabanakis bought or traded for silver and the silversmiths incorporated designs using Native motifs in jewelry made for trade.
+Wabanakis bought or traded for silver, and the silversmiths incorporated designs using Indigenous motifs in jewelry made for trade.
+Wabanaki artists also made trade brooches, sometimes called gorgets.
+The double curve design on this brooch is a very old Wabanaki design, still used in 2024.

 View/Add Comments